 IEEE and ComSoc take very seriously author misconduct, including plagiarism and multiple submissions.
 The IEEE policies governing the response to such misconduct are described in section 8.2.4 of the IEEE Publications Services and Products Board Operations Manual.
 In addition to the IEEE policies, pre-publication author misconduct, such as double-submission or plagiarism, will result in rejection of the manuscript(s), and a minimum 6 month ban on submissions to fully owned ComSoc publications by the author(s).

-Once an article has been accepted for your issue, instruct the authors to visit the checklist for authors.
+Once an article has been accepted for your issue, instruct the authors to visit Information for Authors.
 Every author is responsible for reading this material, especially the section on overlength page charges.